Koukyosyumei/ZEBRA/README.md

-# ZEBRA: Zero-knowledge zkVM Bounded Refinement Analysis
+# ZEBRA

 **ZEBRA** is a lattice-based abstract-interpretation verifier for zero-knowledge virtual machines (zkVMs).
-It formally verifies zkVM execution traces by performing interval analysis over AIR (Algebraic Intermediate Representation) constraints — without requiring concrete witness generation.
+It formally verifies zkVM execution traces by performing interval analysis over AIR (Algebraic Intermediate Representation) constraints, without requiring concrete witness generation.

 ---

 ## Overview

-zkVM correctness hinges on the soundness of their constraint systems.
+zkVM correctness hinges on the soundness of its constraint systems.
 ZEBRA provides a lightweight, automated way to check whether a zkVM's AIR constraints can be satisfied by abstract (interval-valued) execution traces.
 Rather than enumerating concrete witnesses, ZEBRA abstracts over entire ranges of possible values and propagates interval refinements until a fixed point is reached.

 **Key capabilities:**